 I don’t know how that works but I was always fascinated with that concept.
-If it weren’t for the location now, I wouldn’t have ended up with my fiancé — and that’s unbelievable to think about since we complement one another so well in this crazy life.
+If it weren’t for the location now, I wouldn’t have ended up with my fiancé — and that’s unbelievable to think about sometimes.
 I suppose finding “The One” is contributed heavily due to location and time in life.

 I don’t wish for another life, whatsoever, but I always like to speculate the “what-ifs.”

 If I met Stephen in high school, life would have probably been extremely different.
 Would we have even acknowledged one another in high school?
 I was hung up on someone all throughout high school, but would that have changed if I met Stephen?
 Who would I be if I met him prior to all my other relational experiences?

 Maybe it wouldn’t have worked as well since we were different people prior to these relationships we experienced before meeting one another.
 As for now, I should give a huge thanks to God for orchestrating life and how it’s panning out now!